Exploring The Village at Mammoth in Summer

 Smokeyard BBQ and Chop Shop is an upscale, yet casual, chophouse serving the best ribs and steaks in The Village at Mammoth.

-Sushi Rei is the only sushi bar in The Village at Mammoth and it’s a great place to enjoy a ski or snowboard movie while ordering house specialty rolls and sake.
+Yama Ramen is the only ramen restaurant in The Village at Mammoth and it’s a great place to enjoy a bowl of ramen after a ski or snowboard day.

 Serving breakfast, lunch and dinner, Toomey’s offers house favorites, such as island-style pancakes, fish tacos, seafood jambalaya and wild buffalo meatloaf.

 Coffee & Desserts in The Village at Mammoth

 Summertime and ice cream go hand-in-hand.
 Choose a scoop or two of ice cream from the large selection of flavors at Hugs Ice Cream.
 Or create your own cookie ice cream sandwich — a Hugs Ice Cream signature dessert.

 Apples dipped in caramel or chocolate and then smothered in candy are a specialty at the Rocky Mountain Chocolate Factory.
 Or, treat yourself to chocolate truffles and other sweet treats.

 Side Door Café and Wine Bar

 In addition to serving breakfast, lunch and dinner, Side Door Cafe and Wine Bar offers coffee and espresso, an extensive selection of wines by the glass.

 Craving a caffeine fix from a familiar brand?
 Vida Coffee in The Village at Mammoth is a great spot to grab a drink and a snack after a day or hiking or other summer adventures.